felixthecat8a/example/README.md

 ## About Me
 Hi!
 I'm Felix — an educator with over 18 years of experience teaching mathematics and technology.
-I specialize in hands-on STEM education, robotics, and engineering design.
+I focus on STEM education, robotics, and engineering design.

 ---